logo image

 St Mary's Church is next to Lindisfarne Priory, with the first St Mary's here being built of wood in the 600s.
 Much of the Church seen today was built in the 1100s and 1200s.

-Lindisfarne Castle is about half of a mile walk from the Village.
+Lindisfarne Castle is half of a mile walk from the Village.
 This Castle was built from 1550 with some of the stone taken from Lindisfarne Priory.

 King Henry VIII ordered the Castle to be built to help prevent invasions from Scotland.